greenriver/hmis-warehouse/docs/adr/0002-pii-management-strategy.md

 ### Phase 2: Enhanced Tooling & Management

+- Implemnent systemic PII access control across all locations that expose level 1 PII (dashboards and reports)
 - Implement and deploy PII scrubbing for our development and testing needs
 - Support for tracking PII in key-value PII storage, such as CustomDataElements
 - Create tools to support auditing PII